-Mendip Vale Medical Practice is delighted to be able to deliver primary care research to our patient population, giving our patients the opportunity to be involved in important research in order to make a difference to the future of healthcare.
+Mendip Vale Medical Group is delighted to be able to deliver primary care research to our patient population, giving our patients the opportunity to be involved in important research in order to make a difference to the future of healthcare.

 The National Institute for Health Research (NIHR) is the entity that supports the health and care research infrastructure within the NHS.
 The infrastructure is made up of 15 local Clinical Research Networks (CRNs).
 CRNs support patients and health professionals to support, deliver and participate in relevant research studies.

 Our local CRN is the West of England hosted by the University Hospitals Bristol NHS Foundation Trust.
 We work closely with the primary care research network within this organisation supporting feasible local and national studies hosted by our network.

 Each year we submit our application to be part of the research site initiative scheme.
 This provides us with funding to host a large number of research projects and the infrastructure to invite and deliver them to our patient population.

 We currently hold the top tier status of research known as sessional.

 In order to maintain this status we need to deliver high quality of research opportunities to our patients.
 We also collaborate with recognised research groups outside of the local CRN in order to bring more opportunities for our patients to become involved in primary care research.

 We are a research ready practice, a stipulated requirement to be able to conduct research in primary care.

 We may invite you to participate, either opportunistically during an appointment, or by letter.

 Participation is entirely optional and we never release your details to a third party without your prior consent.